ucsdlib/2022-09-06-carpentries-uc/index.md

 <h2 id="datasect">Data</h2>
 <!-- R specific data information begins -->
 <p id = "data">
 We will be using the specific software downloads and data for each lesson.
-Please refer to the listing of downloads needed for each session you'll be attending as provided at this link: https://hackmd.io/@U2NG/SJkaMk2t7</p>
+Please refer to the listing of downloads needed for each session you'll be attending as provided at this <a href="https://hackmd.io/@U2NG/SJkaMk2t7">link</a>.</p>
 <!-- R specific data information ends -->

 <hr/>